Blog

 Positive Sales Cycle

-A positive sales cycle occurs when an increase in ad sales improves reviews and organic ranking.
+A positive sales cycle occurs when an increase in ad-attributed sales improves reviews and organic ranking.
 This, in turn, leads to more organic sales, which further improves organic ranking.

 An increase in ad spend will naturally lead to a spike in both ACoS and TACoS.
-But as ACoS starts to stabilize at a higher level, your TACoS should ideally start reducing.
+But as ACoS starts to stabilize at a higher level, your TACoS on Amazon should ideally decrease.
 If this happens, then the positive sales cycle of higher organic sales has been triggered.

 Negative Sales Cycle

-A negative sales cycle occurs when a decrease in ad spend reduces ad sales, which leads to poor organic rankings and lower organic sales.
+A negative sales cycle occurs when a decrease in ad spend reduces ad-attributed sales, which leads to poor organic rankings and lower organic sales.

 As a seller, you might reduce your ad spend to optimize ACoS or cut down costs.
-However, it is important to monitor your TACoS also during this time.
+However, it is also important to monitor your TACoS on Amazon during this time.

-Ideally, a reduction in ad spend would decrease ACoS and TACoS.
+Ideally, reduced ad spend would decrease ACoS and TACoS.
 But they should both stabilize over time.
-If ACoS has stabilized and TACoS is increasing, then a negative sales cycle has been triggered and there are fewer organic sales.
+If ACoS has stabilized and TACoS is increasing, then a negative sales cycle has been triggered, and there are fewer organic sales.

 TACoS negative sales cycle